pcraig3/usc-clubs/README.txt

 == Changelog ==

+= 2.1.0 =
+* Another biggish update.
+Mostly I forgot to update the version.
+* * Single template basically finished.
 * * Single clubs now called by going to /clubs/clubs-list/{id}
+* * API result fir single clubs cached, not saved asynchronously though.
+* * Added a widget area for single clubs
+* * Updated club Urls so they look better in the browser
+* * OH YEAH AND FIXED THE OBJECT CACHE ISSUE WHICH WAS BREAKING MY PLUGINS

 = 2.0.0 =
 * Changed quite a bit structurally.
 Ahem.